getcarina/getcarina.com/_posts/2016-01-17-deploying-and-building-minecraft-as-a-service.md

 ### Carina by Rackspace

-Docker has made it fairly easy to setup a Swarm cluster, but the less time spent locating a host, spinning up nodes, and configuring Swarm is time you can use to focus on your application and deploy it.
+Docker has made it fairly easy to set up a Swarm cluster, but the less time spent locating a host, spinning up nodes, and configuring Swarm is time you can use to focus on your application and deploy it.
 [Carina](https://getcarina.com/) is Rackspace's hosted solution to create on-demand Swarm clusters and it is just as easy to use as Swarm itself.
 Since they are providing standard Swarm clusters, there's